compodoc/website/src/docs/tips-and-tricks.md

     └── bootstrap.min.css // your bootstrap theme
 ```

-# Documentation of each component
+# Documentation of each component, module, directives etc

 A comment description in __xxx.component.ts__ file, between JSDoc comments can be a little short.

-Compodoc search for a default __xxx.component.md__ or __README.md__ file inside the root folder of each component, and add it inside a tab in the component page.
+Compodoc search for a default __xxx.component.md__ file inside the root folder of each component, and add it inside a tab in the component page.
+It is the same for class, module etc.

 ```
 └── my-component/